-We are proud to contribute a portion of The Genworth Virginia 10 Miler proceeds to the following non-profits:
+We are proud to contribute a portion of The Moore & Giles Virginia 10 Miler proceeds to the following non-profits:

 CASA (Court Appointed Special Advocates) of Central Virginia recruits, trains and supports volunteers to advocate for abused and neglected children.
 The CASA program is based on the concept that every child has a right to a safe, permanent home.
-Judges can appoint a CASA volunteer to a case involving a child who is a victim of abuse and/or neglect.
-CASA volunteers work alongside attorneys, social workers, therapists and other service providers, advocating exclusively for the child’s best interests.
-CASA volunteers offer children hope and trust by explaining the events that are happening, the reasons they are in court, and the roles of the judge, lawyers, and social workers.
-The CASA volunteers submit their recommendations and research in a report to the court.
+Judges can appoint a volunteer to a case involving a child who is a victim of abuse and/or neglect.
+CASA volunteers work alongside attorneys, social workers, therapists and other providers, advocating exclusively for the child’s best interests.